-All allegations against staff, supply staff, volunteers, contractors and any person who may use or hire the school premises, will be managed in line with the school's Whistleblowing Policy - a copy of which will be provided to, and understood by, all staff at induction.
+All allegations against staff, supply staff, volunteers and contractors will be managed in line with the school's Whistleblowing Policy - a copy of which will be provided to, and understood by, all staff at induction.
 The school will ensure all allegations against staff, including those who are not employees of the school, are dealt with appropriately and that the school liaises with the relevant parties.